Hackinator07/thebirdiebriefing.github.io/src/data/articles/portland-classic-round-3-2025.md

 We'd be remiss if we didn't start with Akie Iwai's driver off the deck on 12.
 She absolutely smoked it -- wide left, steep enough to look like it was hunting for kindling -- and into the towering sequoias it went.
 Somehow, someway, the ball bounced back into play.
 What followed wasn't just a save; it was a birdie.
 What viewed like mayhem was, in fact, a show of artistry.

 She stumbled early.
 A single bogey at 2.
 That was followed by playing five holes in five under.
 A 5 wood to 3 feet for eagle on 5, a trio of birdies coming fast.
-Her pièce de résistance: a 152 yard approach to a foot on the 18th that ended her round at an even keeled 18 under 198.
+Her pièce de résistance: a 152 yard approach to a foot on the 18th closing her round at 64 and leaving her a steady 18 under 198.

 Iwai kept it simple when asked later: "Rely on Good tempo.
 No change (in approach).
 Aggressive.
 Aim to the pin."
 She capped it with a smirk and a cheeky "Pew pew," sharp and focused.
 Marie and I spun and laughed.